bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/buildpack.md

 ## Buildpack Detection

+The Deployment & Release lifecycle begins when you `git push` to Dash Enterprise — Dash Enterprise creates a new Docker image based off of the changes that you pushed and will run the image as Docker containers when finished.

 By including special files in your project folder, you can modify how Dash Enterprise builds, deploys and releases your apps.